 We do not operate in a high-risk industry for climate risks.
 We believe that we have low climate risk with respect to our physical environment (e.g., fires, drought, hailstorms, increasing weather pattern changes).
-Approximately 90% of our workforce is continuing to work remotely for the foreseeable future.
+Approximately 90% of our workforce is continuing to work remotely.
 We have insurance policies in place to cover any damage for our property, plant and equipment.
+Our Audit Committee is tasked with oversight of climate-related risks for the Company.